Most damage to upright basses occurs while the bass is on the ground in a pit orchestra or dark stage.

 •Interlocking design for maximum rigidity and strength.

 •Did we mention strong?
-See a picture of our 500 pound stress test!
+See a picture of our 500 pound stress test below!

 •Easy to assemble and disassemble.
 View the video at left and/or scroll to view photographs and print a copy of the assembly instructions.